ricardo0100/BlackList/README.md

 All the business rules are contained in the ViewModel layer and unit tested.
 The View layer is going to be test covered by the XCode UI Tests.

-🎯The goal is 100% test coverage
+The goal is 100% test coverage 🎯

 Travis CI is used for Continuous Integration